microsoft/CSS_SQL_Networking_Tools/README.md

 **[SQL Benchmark Tool](https://github.com/microsoft/CSS_SQL_Networking_Tools/wiki/SQLBENCH)** - a command-line tool that performs a standard set of operations on a file folder/share or database, so you can compare systems and databases.

+**[SQL Driver Security API Trace](https://github.com/microsoft/CSS_SQL_Networking_Tools/wiki/SSPICLIENT)** - an MFC Windows C++ Tool that can be run on client machines having SSPI or Kerberos errors and will log a detailed trace for analysis.

 Various scripts referenced by workflows.

 # Documentation